-Going beyond UX, most organizations will fail or struggle to actualize transformation
+Going beyond user experience: most organizations will fail or struggle to actualize transformation

 Digital transformation and customer experience (CX) transformation are cut from the same cloth.
 They both involve culture change, cross-functional collaboration, upskilling, and often take years.
-For some organizations, it is more challenging, and having a sense of UX Maturity is the first step logical step as user experience deals with two types of touchpoints, which are:
+For some organizations, it is more challenging, and having a sense of UX Maturity is the first step logical step towards successful transformation.

 - Journey-level (UX)

-Building on the UX touchpoints, customer experience touchpoints in the CX transformation framework then takes it to the desired touchpoint:
+Building on these two, customer experience levels in the CX transformation framework then takes it to the desired level:

 Customer Experience Transformation

 The maturity of an organization’s user experience practices directly impacts CX maturity but doesn’t translate 1:1 for every organization and industry.
 Like a fingerprint, every organization, and individual is different.
 So, the transformation will look different to each organization, but there are some best practices in this customer experience transformation framework.